 My research examines the dynamics of popular attitudes towards redistributive social policies at a time of rising inequality, high fiscal stress and high levels of immigration.

-I am currently turning my dissertation, which received the 2016 Mancur Olson Best Dissertation Award, into a book manuscript entitled Asking for More: Support for Redistribution in the Age of Inequality.
-Asking for More proposes a new account of social policy preferences that explains why, in countries where inequality has increased the most, such as Great Britain and the United States, voters are not asking for more income redistribution.
+I am currently turning my dissertation, which received the 2016 Mancur Olson Best Dissertation Award, into a book manuscript entitled Fair Enough?
+Support for Redistribution in the Age of Inequality.
+Fair Enough proposes a new account of social policy preferences that explains why, in countries where inequality has increased the most, such as Great Britain and the United States, voters are not asking for more income redistribution.

 In my work, I have had to grapple with the difficulties of measuring policy preferences.
 My most recent project tests a new survey tool aimed at jointly measuring what people think on a given issue and how much they care about this issue.
 This project, joint work with Karine van Der Straeten and Daniel L Chen from the Toulouse School of Economics, is partially funded by the IAST multidisciplinary prize rewarding “scientifically exciting and ambitious endeavors.”

-Building on the theory developed in Asking for More, I also study the relationship between immigration, the welfare state and the rise of populism.
+Building on the theory developed in Fair Enough, I also study the relationship between immigration, the welfare state and the rise of populism.
 A paper on this topic, co-authored with Jeremy Ferwerda from Dartmouth University, was the winner of the 2017 Best Paper Award for the APSA Migration and Citizenship section.
-Asking for More puts a strong emphasis on moral reasoning and fairness considerations.
+Fair Enough puts a strong emphasis on moral reasoning and fairness considerations.
 In a second follow-up project, I focus on one important facet of fairness considerations, namely concerns over free riding.